fsilvestremorais/android-complex-preferences/README.md

 Complex Preferences is a component to android that allows the developers put objects and complex objects in SharedPreferences.
 Gson (Google Json Library) is used internally to persist objects.

-SharedPrefences of android is limited, only accept theses types: int,float,long,boolean,String,Set<String>.
+SharedPrefences of android is limited, only accept theses types: int,float,long,boolean,String,Set String.
 ComplexPrefences comes to improve it.

 How to use: